 Q: Why did you decide to undertake the ACICIS program?

-I was exposed to the ACICIS program on a separate student exchange program in Bandung, 2016, and quickly became acquainted to the students, the programs and the amazing staff.
+I was exposed to the ACICIS program on a separate student exchange program in Bandung in 2016, and quickly became acquainted with the students, the programs and the amazing staff.
 When contemplating what I wanted to do after finishing my undergraduate degree I thought what better way to immerse myself in Indonesian study once again, than with the ACICIS program in Yogyakarta through the Flexible Language Immersion Program.

-I am currently enrolled in 4 INCULS based classes; Menulis (Writing), Tata Bahasa (Grammar), Membaca (Reading) and Pekecapan (Conversation), and 2 immersion classes including Gamelan (traditional Javanese music ensemble) and Bahasa Jawa.
-I also take classes externally at Wisma Bahasa and Alam Bahasa in Indonesian and Javanese language respectively.
+I completed 4 INCULS based classes; Menulis (Writing), Tata Bahasa (Grammar), Membaca (Reading) and Percakapan (Conversation), and 2 immersion classes including Gamelan (traditional Javanese music ensemble) and Bahasa Jawa.
+I also took classes externally at Wisma Bahasa and Alam Bahasa in Indonesian and Javanese language respectively.

-Q: Are you involved in any clubs/societies at the university?
+Q: Were you involved in any clubs/societies at the university?

 Q: How will your proficiency in Indonesian Language gained through the Flexible Language Immersion Program influence your future career or study?